NCAR/sage-code-assist-k8s/README.md

 ### Local Assistant configuration

-To use the CIRRUS Cloud installation of Ollam, configure what is called a "Local Assistant".
+To use the CIRRUS Cloud installation of Ollama, configure what is called a "Local Assistant".

 Create the Local Assistant configuration file:
 ```